 Disabled persons who have a physical or a mental impairment that substantially limits one or more of the major life activities such as walking, seeing, and hearing can request reasonable accommodations in the rules, policies, practices or services and/or if necessary, they can request that reasonable modifications be allowed to be made to a dwelling in order that they may be afforded the equal opportunity to the use and enjoyment of the dwelling.

-To download more information regarding Fair Housing, visit our Publications Database
+To download more information regarding Fair Housing, visit our Publications Database and click Housing.

 The work that provided the basis for this presentation was supported by funding under a grant with the U. S. Department of Housing and Urban Development.
 The substance and findings of the work are dedicated to the public.
 The author and presenter are solely responsible for the accuracy of the statements and interpretations contained in this presentation.
 Such interpretations do not necessarily reflect the views of the Federal Government.